HANS-Net: Hyperbolic Convolution and Adaptive Temporal Attention for Accurate and Generalizable Liver and Tumor Segmentation in CT Imaging: Introduction

 The reliance on flattened representations in existing liver tumor segmentation models limits their ability to model complex anatomies, maintain inter-slice consistency, and construct fine-grained anatomical boundaries.
 This motivated us to develop HANS-Net (Hyperbolic-convolutions Adaptive-temporal-attention with Neural-representation and Synaptic-plasticity Network), a novel segmentation framework designed to jointly segment both tumors and liver tissues with improved anatomical coherence and confidence estimation.
 While individual components of our architecture have seen use in various domains, to the best of our knowledge, no prior work has jointly applied them to medical image segmentation.
 For instance, hyperbolic learning methods have been explored for representation learning and graph neural networks \cite{liu2024deephgcn}, but their application to dense 2D or 3D segmentation remains largely unexplored.
 Similarly, biologically inspired mechanisms such as synaptic plasticity are rarely integrated into medical imaging models; existing segmentation architectures (e.g., U-Net, TransUNet, EG-UNETR) do not employ plasticity-based adaptive modulation.
 Furthermore, while recent efforts have investigated implicit neural representations \cite{zhang2022implicit}, temporal attention \cite{shi2020spatial}, and uncertainty modeling independently, none have unified them in a single end-to-end system.

 HANS-Net addresses these shortcomings through a comprehensive design.
-It employs hyperbolic convolutions to represent anatomical hierarchies in a non-Euclidean space, enabling accurate modeling of tumor complexity.
-A wavelet-inspired decomposition module captures multiscale information, while an adaptive temporal attention mechanism ensures inter-slice consistency.
+It employs hyperbolic convolutions to represent anatomical hierarchies in a non-Euclidean space, enabling accurate modeling of tumor complexity, and a wavelet-inspired decomposition module captures multiscale information.
+While 3D volumetric approaches naturally preserve spatial continuity, they are computationally intensive and often require extensive annotated data.
+In contrast, 2D slice-based methods offer computational efficiency and can effectively capture inter-slice relationships when equipped with appropriate mechanisms.
+Accordingly, HANS-Net integrates adaptive temporal attention (ATA) along with multi-view fusion, making the approach particularly suitable for resource-constrained clinical settings while maintaining competitive segmentation performance.
 A synaptic plasticity module enhances feature adaptivity, and an implicit neural representation branch improves boundary smoothness.
 Finally, Monte Carlo dropout is used to quantify uncertainty in the predictions.
-HANS-Net achieves superior performance (Dice: 93.26\%), surpassing state-of-the-art (SOTA) accuracy and demonstrates strong cross-dataset generalization (Dice: 87.45\% on 3D-IRCADb-01), highlighting its robustness and potential for real-world clinical deployment.
+HANS-Net achieves superior performance (Dice: 93.26\%), surpassing state-of-the-art (SOTA) accuracy and demonstrating strong cross-dataset generalization (Dice: 85.09\% on AMOS 2022), highlighting its robustness and potential for real-world clinical deployment.